-the provincial capital of Fars, is known as the cultural capital of Iran, and the "City of roses and poets".
-It is the heart of Iran’s history and a center for the rich Persian literary heritage.
-It has been the cradle of civilization and art for many centuries.
-Famous philosophers, thinkers and poets produced their masterpieces in this beautiful city. .
+the provincial capital of Fars, is known as the cultural capital of Iran,as well as the "City of roses and poets". this city is the heart of Iran’s history and a center of the rich Persian literary heritage.
+Shiraz has been the cradle of civilization and art for many centuries. some famous philosophers, thinkers and poets produced their masterpieces in this beautiful city. .
 Shiraz is known as the city of flowers and nightingales, referring to its beautiful gardens and two very famous poets; Sa'di and Hafez.
 There are quite a few beautiful mosques and other historical buildings showing the fantastic architecture, tile works and mirror works of Zand and Qajar era.

 A traditional bazar built in 18th century.
 It comprises arched alcoves with wide platforms in between, and seventy-four high and well-proportioned arches sustaining the roof, and there is a high domed crossing, where the east and west bazars diverge from the main bazar.
 Vakil Bazar is ranked among the most colorful bazars of middle east.